cparsania/TidyWrappers/README.md

 TidyWrappers is an R package to deal with an object `tbl`.
 Utilities given here are appropriate to use when a `tbl` has rows are features / observations and columns are variables.
-It provides handy wrapper functions to get, count, convert, keep, remove and replace data from `tbl` object.
+It provides handy wrapper functions around `dplyr` verbs to get, count, convert, keep, remove and replace data from `tbl` object.

 ## Install